typebert/typebert/README.md

 It is derived from Tensorflow model garden.

+* *May 2* Updated repository with huggingface models @ [kevinjesse/typebert](https://huggingface.co/kevinjesse/typebert).
+The dataset has also been uploaded with the same tag `kevinjesse/typebert`.
+Please see the `huggingface/train.py` and `huggingface/test.py` scripts to see how to download and use the model.
+I prefer to use `pytorch/pytorch:1.12.1-cuda11.3-cudnn8-devel` docker image.

 ## Docker:
 We have provided a docker image that will have all dependencies install for TypeBert.
 By downloading the image, you can link the directory of with the model weights through the following steps.